Abdullah Öcalan: Detention conditions

 After his capture, Öcalan was held in solitary confinement as the only prisoner on İmralı island in the Sea of Marmara.
 Following the commutation of the death sentence to a life sentence in 2002, Öcalan remained imprisoned on İmralı, and was the sole inmate there.
 Although former prisoners at İmralı were transferred to other prisons, more than 1,000 Turkish military personnel were stationed on the island to guard him.
 In November 2009, Turkish authorities announced that they were ending his solitary confinement by transferring several other prisoners to İmralı.
 They said that Öcalan would be allowed to see them for ten hours a week.
 The new prison was built after the Council of Europe's Committee for the Prevention of Torture visited the island and objected to the conditions in which he was being held.
 From 27 July 2011 until 2 May 2019 his lawyers have not been allowed to see Abdullah Öcalan.
 From July 2011 until December 2017 his lawyers filed more than 700 appeals for visits, but all were rejected.

 There have been held regular demonstrations by the Kurdish community to raise awareness of the isolation of Öcalan.
 In October 2012 several hundred Kurdish political prisoners went on hunger strike for better detention conditions for Öcalan and the right to use the Kurdish language in education and jurisprudence.
 The hunger strike lasted 68 days until Öcalan demanded its end. Öcalan was banned from receiving visits almost two years from 6 October 2014 until 11 September 2016, when his brother Mehmet Öcalan visited him for Eid al-Adha.
 In 2014 the ECHR ruled in that there was a violation of article 3 in regards of him being to only prisoner on İmarli island until 17 November 2009, as well as the impossibility to appeal his verdict.
 On 6 September 2018 visits from lawyers were banned for six months due to former punishments he received in the years 2005–2009, the fact that the lawyers made their conversations with Ocalan public, and the impression that Öcalan was leading the PKK through communications with his lawyers.
 He was again banned from receiving visits until 12 January 2019 when his brother was permitted to visit him a second time.
 His brother said his health was good.
 The ban on the visitation of his lawyers was lifted in April 2019, and Öcalan saw his lawyers on 2 May 2019.

+On 27 February 2025, Öcalan issued a message from prison calling for the PKK to hold a congress dissolving itself and lay down its weapons.
+In response, the PKK announced that it had begun a ceasefire on 1 March.
+Following the PKK's decision to dissolve itself in May 2025, Öcalan issued a message the following month announcing the end of the PKK insurgency against the Turkish state.